Skip to Main Content

 MSN 6040 - Advanced Evidence-Based Research and Statistical Analysis - 3 credits

 This course examines research design, analysis, and strategies for incorporation into nursing practice.
-It focuses on methods of using research findings to solve identified clinical problems, and in developing questions appropriate for population-based research.
-The course prepares students to conduct analytic critiques of the research literature for scientific merit, and to synthesize these critiques for application to practice.
-Students examine evidenced based guidelines and articulate how evidenced-based research is used to implement and evaluate outcomes.
-The course emphasizes research-based nursing practice in clinical population management.
+It focuses on methods of using research findings to solve identified clinical situations, and in developing questions appropriate for population-based research.
+The course prepares students to conduct analytic critiques of the research literature for scientific merit and to synthesize these critiques for application to practice.
+Students examine evidenced based guidelines and evaluate how evidenced-based research is used to implement and evaluate outcomes.
+The course emphasizes research-based nursing practice in the effectiveness of population -based outcomes.

 MSN 6050 - Informatics, Epidemiology and Biostatistics for Nursing Practice - 3 credits